pveller/ecommerce-chatbot/README.md

 ## To-Do

-* The shopping cart is currently kept in the bot's memory (`session.privateConversationData.cart`) and does not sync to Moltin
+* The shopping cart is currently kept in the bot's memory (`session.privateConversationData.cart`) and does not sync back to Moltin
 * Checkout process is not integrated with Moltin

 ## License